 I may receive a commission if you purchase products through the links on this page at no additional cost to you.
 This helps me keep this site free but doesn't affect my opinions in any way.

-The importance of lacrosse arm guards and elbow pads cannot be understated—they absorb checks and errant shots, and can be the difference between a light bruise and a shattered bone.
+Lacrosse arm guards and elbow pads are extremely important.
+They absorb checks and errant shots, and can be the difference between a light bruise and a shattered bone.

 Arm protection in lacrosse comes in three main types that are typically based on the position (attack, midfield, and defense) for which they are worn.